How to make a Docker image

 CMD ["python", "test.py"]

-There is two new commands: WORKDIR
+There is two new commands: WORKDIR is to set a working directory

-is to copy a local file to a container.
+and COPY is to copy a local file to a container.

 Setting the working directory first is important because the default position is on root.